How To Motivate Employees: 12 Effective Ways

-Your star employee can always be relied on.
-Self-starting, creative, and hard-working, she almost manages herself.
-However, lately, you have noticed a dip in performance.
-Complacency, sloppiness and a general lack of fire, have started to creep in.
-And you don’t know what to do about it.
-Sounds familiar?
-Most managers will have encountered similar issues with a team member over the years.
-The big question is how to motivate employees day in and day out.
-As the team’s ultimate motivator, the responsibility for reigniting that passion for the job rests firmly with managers.
+Your star employee can always be relied on, self-starting, creative, and hard-working, she practically manages herself.
+However, lately, you’ve noticed a dip in employee performance.
+Signs of complacency, sloppiness, and a lack of motivation are creeping in, and you’re not sure what to do.
+Sound familiar?
+Most managers encounter this at some point.
+The big question is: how do you motivate employees consistently?
+As the team’s primary motivator, the responsibility for reigniting that passion rests squarely with you.

 Every leader worth their salt wants to get the best out of their team.
-After all, motivated employees are the key to achieving company success.
-Just check out these statistics for confirmation:
+After all, motivated employees are critical to business success.
+Just check out these data-driven benefits of employee motivation:

 How Do You Inspire And Motivate Employees?